A bit of background

 Our volunteer-led branches aim to raise awareness and understanding of dyslexia by holding meetings which are open to the public.
 Anyone with an interest in dyslexia is very welcome to attend – people with dyslexia, parents, professionals and more.
 Click here to find out if there is a branch in your area.

 Dyslexia Scotland responds to a number of consultations affecting people with dyslexia.
-If you are interested in feeding your comments into our responses to public consultations, please keep an eye on the News section of this website for details of the latest consultations or the Influencing positive change section.
+If you are interested in feeding your comments into our responses to public consultations, please keep an eye on the News section of this website for details of the latest consultations or go to our Campaigns page.

 Confidence and Self-Esteem